INTERIOR BRAZIL & THE PANTANAL BIRDING TOUR: DETAILED ITINERARY

 We should arrive in time to start birding by late morning around Botumirim.
 The mosaic of vegetation in the area, as elsewhere along the Espinhaço range, is rather varied, with influences of cerrado, caatinga and the Atlantic Forest.

 Our first site will be the interesting forest known as Mata do Lobo where we will look for such endemics as the localized Narrow-billed Antwren, the uncommon White-browed Antpitta, Hangnest Tody-Tyrant and Long-billed Wren, as well as the impressive, near-endemic Blond-crested Woodpecker.
-We also have another chance for the rare Planalto Foliage-gleaner.
+We also have a chance for the rare Planalto Foliage-gleaner.
 Additional birds in this area include Scaled Pigeon, Blue Ground Dove, White-wedged Piculet and Red-shouldered Macaw.

 Interior Brazil: Day 4 A full day to enjoy the Blue-eyed Ground Dove Reserve and some other productive areas in Botumirim.
 Nice views and chances for photos of one of the world’s rarest birds should make this one of the biggest highlights of the tour.